-In our industry classification, basic metals and fabricated metal products (27+28) and machinery (29) are separate groups whereas 'manufacture of fabricated metal products' (28); 'manufacture of machinery and equipment n.e.c' (29) and 'manufacture of office, accounting and computing machinery' (30) are clubbed together as metal products and machinery (28, 29 and 30) in NAS.
+In our industry classification, Basic Metals and Fabricated Metal products (27+28) and Machinery (29) are separate groups whereas 'Fabricated Metal Products' (28); 'Machinery and Equipment nec' (29) and 'Office, Accounting and Computing Machinery' (30) are clubbed together as Metal Products and Machinery (28, 29 and 30) in NAS.
 To arrive at individual industry result, we use ASI shares for organized sectors and NSSO surveys for the unorganized sector.
-We add to the fraction of fabricated metal products (28) from metal products and machinery to basic metals (271+272+2731+2732) already available.
+We add to the fraction of fabricated metal products (28) from Metal Products and Machinery to basic metals (271+272+2731+2732) already available.